Julianrodvac/julianrodvac.github.io/_posts/2020-11-22-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/DashboardCOVID.png)

-or the next one to control the load training of a soccer team
+Or the next one to control the load training of a soccer team

 ![_config.yml]({{ site.baseurl }}/images/Dashboard.png)

-If you are keen on this kindo of visualizations, yo can visit https://community.rstudio.com/.
+If you are keen on this kind of visualizations, yo can visit https://community.rstudio.com/.